-ATLANTA, GA (March 7, 2019) – The 15th Annual Coach Wooden Citizenship Cup, an award given to the most outstanding role models among athletes, has announced the professional, collegiate, and high school honorees for its 2019 award ceremony, to be held April 25 at SunTrust Park in Atlanta.
+ATLANTA, GA (March 19, 2019) – The 15th Annual Coach Wooden Citizenship Cup, an award given to the most outstanding role models among athletes, has announced the professional, collegiate, and high school honorees for its 2019 award ceremony, to be held April 25 at SunTrust Park’s Infiniti Club in Atlanta.
+Georgia Tech alumnus and pro golfer Stewart Cink will be the professional recipient.
 Bob Ryan, the famed sportswriter for the Boston Globe and analyst for ESPN, will serve as the Master of Ceremonies.

-Founded by Athletes for a Better World (ABW), a non-profit organization committed to changing the culture of American sports, the Wooden Cup is unique in that it is open to athletes in all high school, collegiate, Olympic, and professional sports.
+Founded by Athletes for a Better World (ABW), a non-profit organization which celebrates the unselfish generosity of many participants in American sports, the Wooden Cup is unique in that it is open to all athletes in all high schools, college and professional sports.
 Annual nominations are open to every division and conference in college sports, and to athletes in public and private high schools across the country in partnership with the National Interscholastic Athletic Administrators Association.
 The Wooden Cup is becoming one of the most prestigious awards in all of sports.
-Previous professional recipients include Jack Nicklaus, Pat Summitt, Dikembe Mutombo, Drew Brees, Mia Hamm, Peyton Manning, John Smoltz, John Lynch, Andrea Yaeger, Shannon Miller and Cal Ripken, Jr.
+Previous professional recipients include Jack Nicklaus, Pat Summitt, Drew Brees, and Mia Hamm.

 The 2019 collegiate Wooden Cup recipient will be announced at the awards ceremony.
 Finalists for the collegiate division include:

 - Malani Lee, soccer, University of South Florida

 - Sarah Marie Rauch – Grayslake North High School, Grayslake, Illinois

 - Evan James Gwozdz – Middleboro High School, Middleboro, Massachusetts